Frequently Asked Questions

 A: Your order will be delivered monthly to host homes or shops.
 You can find the nearest host location on this map, and you can pick up your package there.

 Or, you can pick it up directly from our farm or a retail partner.
-We have over two dozen different sites across the metro.
+We have over 50 different sites across the metro.
 Most of our subscribers drive less than 5-10 minutes for their packages.

 There is also a video that shows how our pickups work.